nicolaspernoud/vestirust/README.md

 - [ ] User authentication and security (local accounts)
 - [ ] User authentication and security (OAuth2)
 - [ ] Frontend
+- [ ] Test that decrypting with the wrong key fails
+- [ ] Refactor the oassphrase test on dav server

 - [ ] Use research